• Skip to primary navigation

 lentil tomato sauce in a pot with wooden ladle

-Take those fresh tomatoes from your garden and make this delicious homemade tomato sauce!
-The added red lentils makes this sauce packed with protein.
-This Red Lentil Spaghetti dish is perfect for your vegan weight gain goals!
+Take those fresh tomatoes from your garden and make this homemade tomato sauce!
+This Red Lentil Bolognese dish has protein and made with simple ingredients.

 Print Pin Rate